XtrkR is operated by De Nihil LLC, a Wyoming limited liability company. In this policy, “I” refers to De Nihil LLC.

 XtrkR carries a 17+ rating on the Apple App Store.
 To use XtrkR, you must be at least 18 years old — on first launch, the app prompts for your date of birth and will not unlock until you reach 18.
 I do not knowingly process data from anyone under 18.

 Since all data is stored locally, you have complete control.
-Delete individual records in the app, or delete the app to remove all data.
+Delete individual records in the app, or delete the app to remove your health data.
+The non-health Keychain flags described above (trial start date, age-verification date of birth, early-tester markers) persist through app deletion by design, to prevent trial resets and repeat age prompts; they contain no health information.
 Because XtrkR does not keep a server-side copy of your records, there is no separate deletion request process through me for data stored only on your device.

 If you choose to email me at hello@xtrkrapp.com, abuse@xtrkrapp.com, or any of the alias addresses, your message lands in a Google Workspace inbox that I control.
 Google’s standard privacy terms apply to that inbox in addition to the discipline I describe here.